 Wondering what places to visit in Abu Dhabi?
 Or what things to do?
-Despite being the capital of the United Arab Emirates (UAE), it doesn’t receive as much attention as Dubai.
-So you might be fooled into thinking there aren’t that many tourist attractions there.
-This isn’t the case at all!
+Despite being the capital of the United Arab Emirates (UAE), it doesn’t receive as much attention as Dubai but that doesn’t mean it isn’t worth visiting!
+You might be fooled into thinking there aren’t that many tourist attractions there but this isn’t the case at all!
 Abu Dhabi has lots of places to visit and things to do!

 Which is the best way between Dubai and Abu Dhabi?